How to use QR codes for AI chatbots on Web, Messenger, and WhatsApp

 Why using chatbots and QR codes

 To get more customers to interact with your bot you can use QR codes.
-You can create a QR code and place it offline items such as invites, posters, tables, and more.
+You can create a QR code and place it in offline items such as invites, posters, tables, and more.
 As it’s very likely that your consumer has their mobile phone with them, they can scan that QR code and directly interact with the chatbot to answer a question or to join a promotion.

 How to create QR codes for your chatbot on Web, Messenger, and WhatsApp